OkayHughes/open-lab-notebook/src/posts/MPAS/bespoke_grid_in_cesm.md

 Note we have changed xml files
 #### Defining a grid alias

-In this file you will find a snippet of code similar to
+In this file you will find a snippet of text similar to
 ```
     <model_grid alias="mpasa120_mpasa120" not_compset="_POP">
       <grid name="atm">mpasa120</grid>